 The CLAT LLM Syllabus includes a few important topics as tabulated below.
-As the CLAT 2022 is scheduled in May 2022, gear up your preparation now to secure a good score.
+As the CLAT 2023 is scheduled in 18 December 2023, gear up your exam preparation now to secure a good score.

 |Constitutional Law||Jurisprudence||Contract Law|